✓ Updated March 2026

 Essential Travel Tips

-While credit cards are accepted in larger hotels and tourist shops, cash is king for smaller vendors, markets, and tips.
+While credit cards are accepted in larger hotels and tourist lodges, cash is king for smaller purchases, markets, and tipping.
 US Dollars are widely accepted and often preferred, but make sure they are newer bills (post-2009) and in good condition.
-Always have smaller denominations handy for local purchases.
+Always carry small denominations for ease of transaction, especially when buying souvenirs at local markets.

-Be aware of your surroundings, especially in crowded markets like Kariakoo in Dar es Salaam.
-Keep valuables secure and out of sight, and avoid walking alone at night in unfamiliar areas.
-It's wise to use reputable taxi services, often arranged through your hotel, rather than hailing random cabs.
+Be aware of your surroundings, especially in crowded areas like Dar es Salaam's markets or Zanzibar's Stone Town.
+While Tanzania is generally safe for tourists, petty theft can occur.
+Keep valuables secure, avoid displaying expensive electronics, and it's wise to use reputable taxi services, often arranged by your hotel, rather than hailing them on the street.

-Don't miss trying 'Ugali', a staple maize porridge often served with flavorful stews, or 'Pilau', a fragrant rice dish.
-For a taste of Zanzibar, seek out fresh seafood grilled with local spices at Forodhani Gardens night market in Stone Town.
+Don't leave Tanzania without trying 'Ugali', a staple maize porridge often served with flavorful stews like 'kuku paka' (chicken in coconut sauce) or various grilled meats.
+For a taste of Zanzibar, seek out fresh seafood grilled at Forodhani Gardens night market in Stone Town – the octopus and calamari are fantastic!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.